London Passenger Transport Board: History

-The London Passenger Transport Board (LPTB) was established pursuant to the London Passenger Transport Act 1933 enacted on 13 April 1933.
+The London Passenger Transport Board (LPTB) was established pursuant to the London Passenger Transport Act 1933 (23 & 24 Geo.
+5. c.
+14) enacted on 13 April 1933.
 The bill had been introduced by Herbert Morrison, who was Transport Minister in the Labour Government until 1931.
-Because the legislation was a hybrid bill it had been possible to allow it to 'roll over' into the new parliament under the incoming National Government.
+Because the legislation was a hybrid bill it had been possible to allow it to "roll over" into the new parliament under the incoming National Government.
 The new government, although dominated by Conservatives, decided to continue with the bill, with no serious changes, despite its extensive transfer of private undertakings into the public sector.
 On 1 July 1933, the LPTB came into being, covering the "London Passenger Transport Area".

 The LPTB's financial structure was not the same as that of outright nationalisation, which did not occur until the London Transport Executive was established on 1 January 1948.
-When the LPTB was formed in 1933, the companies taken over, notably the Underground Group and Thomas Tilling's London operations, were 'bought' partially with cash and partially by the issue of interest-bearing stock – C stock – authorised by the enabling Act, which meant that those former businesses continued to earn yields from their holdings.
+When the LPTB was formed in 1933, the companies taken over, notably the Underground Group and Thomas Tilling's London operations, were 'bought' partially with cash and partially by the issue of interest-bearing stock – London Transport stock – authorised by the enabling act, which meant that those former businesses continued to earn yields from their holdings.

 The board

-The LPTB had a chairman and six other members.
-The members were chosen jointly by five appointing trustees listed in the Act:
+Under the 1933 act, the chairman and six other members of the board were appointed by five (later six) appointing trustees.
+The trustees were: